Dugyu/mtc-color-picker/README.md

 However, **BTC-MTS** components require more **imperative code**.

-Since BTC-MTS pattern is fundamentally imperative, **external-derived states cannot be updated reactively**.
+Since BTC-MTS pattern is fundamentally imperative, **external-derived state cannot be updated reactively**.
 Any style or value that depends on other components (e.g. a Hue slider background that derives from Saturation and Lightness) must be driven through explicit writers, rather than flowing through reactive updates.

 This leads to: